 Smart white buildings, neatly-cut green lawns with more white mannequins, floor-to-ceiling glass windows and a beautiful 20×12 metre red-tiled swimming pool all play their respective parts in creating a stylish, classy-yet-relaxed environment.
 And The Page restaurant sits proudly on an expansive 50-metre beachfront overlooking the Gulf of Thailand.

-Choose to sit either in the 20-seater air-conditioned or open-air sections of the attractive restaurant building itself (good if it’s raining), or take advantage of the unique location properly and have a table on the huge deck/terrace which spans the entire frontage.
+Choose to sit in either the luxury interior (there are air-conditioned and open-air sections) of the attractive restaurant building itself (good if it’s raining) where there’s also a large lounge and bar area, or take advantage of the unique location properly and have a table on the huge deck/terrace which spans the entire frontage.
 And on the deck you have a further choice between sitting at regular tables and chairs, or on massive comfy cushions alongside low tables (great for the true romantics amongst you!).
+Everyone is guaranteed of having a beachside table in this restaurant.

 What with the table-candle-lamps, floodlit old trees, orange lanterns, and the lights from The Library’s library sending its illumination across the swimming pool, there’s plenty of light to see what you’re eating without feeling you’re in the spotlight yourself.